Compare travel insurance for Thailand

 Do I need travel insurance for Thailand?

 Travel insurance is vital if you’re planning a holiday to Thailand.
-It will protect you – and pay costs – if you fall ill, have an accident, lose your baggage or something is stolen while you’re there, all mishaps which might otherwise have pricy consequences.
+It will protect you and pay costs if you fall ill, have an accident, lose your baggage, or something is stolen while you’re there.
+These are all mishaps which might otherwise have pricey consequences.

 What type of travel insurance do you need for Thailand?

 Trips to Thailand are covered by most worldwide travel insurance policies.
 It should fall into one of the following categories: